Motorcycle Registration Fees by State (2026)

 Scooter vs motorcycle vs sportbike

 A scooter or moped under 50cc with a top speed below roughly 30 mph is exempt from motorcycle registration in states like Florida, Pennsylvania, Indiana, and Mississippi.
 Once displacement crosses 50cc, the vehicle becomes a motorcycle in every state regardless of how it looks.
-A 600cc sportbike, an 1800cc cruiser, and an 850cc adventure-touring bike all pay the same motorcycle tag fee.
+A 600cc sportbike pays the same motorcycle tag fee as an 1,800cc cruiser, in the flat-rate states at least.

 Motorcycle registration fees by state, 2026